 rdecode = (unitsPerSeconddecode / unitsPerTickdecode) : the tick rate (ticks per second) of the decode time measurement (e.g. 90 000/1 for PTS).

-The DVB broadcast also contains an additional timeline conveyed as a TSAP timeline with its own tick rate and time values.
-TSAP timeline values are associated with PTS values derived from the same PCR clock as is used for the PTS for the audio and video.
-Therefore when a TSAP timeline descriptor is received and processed, the following measurements are taken:
+The DVB broadcast also contains an additional timeline conveyed as a TEMI timeline with its own tick rate and time values.
+TEMI timeline values are associated with PTS values derived from the same PCR clock as is used for the PTS for the audio and video.
+Therefore when a TEMI timeline descriptor is received and processed, the following measurements are taken:

-tTSAP: the integer tick value of the TSAP timeline.
+tTEMI: the integer tick value of the TEMI timeline.

 tdecode: the value of the decode time (PTS) corresponding correlating with the timeline tick.

-TSAPTSAPTSAPrTSAP = (unitsPerSecondTSAP / unitsPerTickTSAP): the tick rate (ticks per second) of the timeline.
+rTEMI = (unitsPerSecondTEMI / unitsPerTickTEMI): the tick rate (ticks per second) of the timeline.

-The video decode time can now be converted from being in terms of PTS to being in terms of the TSAP timeline:
+The video decode time can now be converted from being in terms of PTS to being in terms of the TEMI timeline: